 2. Genetically Modified seedless watermelon

-Humans have bred and altered watermelons to make its interior red and fleshy.
-Watermelons have been modified in such a way that there is the change in its size and color while keeping the flavors intact.
+Humans have bred and altered watermelons to make it’s interior red and fleshy.
+Watermelons have been modified in such a way that there is a change in its size and color while keeping the flavors intact.

 4. Genetically Modified Corn